silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/02_Web_Content_Best_Practices.md

 * Relevant content.
 * A site built to meet accessibility standards.

 Search engine friendliness and accessibility are very closely related—you can think of Google as just another blind user.
-SilverStripe CMS automatically does a number of things that make your site search engine friendly and accessible.
+Silverstripe CMS automatically does a number of things that make your site search engine friendly and accessible.

 As a website editor, you should be aware of creating accessible content such as:
 * Post **relevant content**.
 This may sound obvious, but it's the most important thing you can do as an editor.
 If your content is relevant to your users, your site will rank higher for the search terms they are using.